imclarenpow/326-proj02-rollin/README.md

 dice in sequence, e.g., 123 or 345.
 ## On Paper Plan
 > Have check to break when two conditions are met, Remove numbers from being checked once they are found to meet one condition.
-1. Check if already complete (not including 7th die)
+1. Check if already complete (not including 7th die).
-2. Check for incremental set
+2. Check for incremental set and identical set of 3.
-3. Check for identical set
+3. Check for 2,3 3,4 4,5.
-4. Check for 2,3 3,4 4,5 then check for all the other incremental numbers of 1 or two.
+4. Check for identical 2 numbers and check for all the other incremental numbers of 1 or 2 increments.
-5. Check for identical 2 numbers
-6. Add 1 to turn counter
+5. Add 1 to turn counter.
-7. Override first number that does not match the above.
+6. Override first number that does not match any of the checked conditions above.
 ## Task
 You must provide a class that extends the abstract class ```Rollin.java```.
 Please give your class a distinctive (but polite) name associated with your group.
 Comments in